-meet the Youngs
+meet the Young's

 John's ultimate goal has always been to use his talents and experience to own and operate something uniquely Bermudian.
-That opportunity came in 2013 when he became sole owner of his family property - The Ledgelets.
+That opportunity came in 2013 when he became owner of his family property - The Ledgelets, formerly part of Lantana Colony Club.
+When John isn't focused on The Ledgelets he enjoys skiing and snowboarding in Vermont, fishing and lobster diving, and is also a nationally ranked croquet player, competing in several tournaments a year.

-Alison Corday Young is a business woman and designer who grew up outside of Philadelphia, PA, with a Bermudian father and American mother.
-In 1999, in her junior year of college, she started a company making custom handbags out of vintage fabrics with a friend.
-These evolved into stylish therapeutic bags that had patent pending magnetic technology that helped to reduce stress on the mind and body.
-A couple years after graduating, Alison moved back to her island home of Bermuda to work for Tucker’s Point Club and Hotel.
+A couple years after graduating, Alison moved back to her island home of Bermuda to work for Tucker’s Point Club and Hotel, now Rosewood Bermuda.
 As the Director of Retail, she developed their early shops, including the lobby boutique Regali.
 She was involved in all aspects of purchasing, branding and developing merchandise for the luxury property, including apparel, gifts and spa product.

 Now, working with her husband John, Alison is able to put all her passions – style, art, wellness and hospitality – together to make The Ledgelets Cottage Colony experience island-cool and authentic.